NLeSC/xtas/doc/setup.rst

 (RabbitMQ is an `EPEL <https://fedoraproject.org/wiki/EPEL>`_ package.)

-For other systems, including Macs, getting SciPy through a Python distro such as `Anaconda <http://continuum.io/downloads>`_ saves you the trouble of setting up C, C++ and Fortran compilers.

 Next, set up a virtualenv for xtas::

     virtualenv --system-site-packages /some/where
     . /some/where/bin/activate

-The option ``--system-site-packages`` makes sure the system-wide NumPy, SciPy, scikit-learn and NLTK are used, if they are pre-installed on the machine.
-If you don't use this option, do make sure you ``pip install numpy`` before trying anything else.

 Use `pip <https://pypi.python.org/pypi/pip/1.1>`_ to install xtas.
 To get the latest release::